Updated October October 24th, 2022

 In compliance with the Privacy Shield Principles, PAYWHIRL commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield Policy should first contact PAYWHIRL at firstname.lastname@example.org.
+Swiss individuals with inquiries or complaints regarding our Privacy Shield Policy should first contact PAYWHIRL at email@example.com.
 PAYWHIRL has further committed to refer unresolved Privacy Shield complaints to American Arbitration Association, Inc., an alternative dispute resolution provider located in the United States.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
 The services of American Arbitration Association, Inc. are provided at no cost to you.

 PAYWHIRL’s adherence to the Privacy Shield Principles may be limited (a) to the extent necessary to meet applicable national security, public interest, or law enforcement requirements, e.g. in the course of lawful requests by public authorities; (b) by statute, government regulation, or case law that creates conflicting obligations or explicit authorizations, provided that, in exercising any such authorization, an organization can demonstrate that its non-compliance with the Privacy Shield Principles is limited to the extent necessary to meet the overriding legitimate interests furthered by such authorization; or (c) if the effect of the Directive or Member State law is to allow exceptions or derogations, provided such exemptions or derogations are applies in comparable contexts.